snowplow/documentation/docs/data-apps/index.md

 3. Snowflake Username
 4. Snowflake Password (**please send this in a secure format)**
 5. Snowflake Database
-6. Snowflake Schema (indicator of where the app should default into but is configurable in most apps once launched)
+6. Snowflake Schema (indicator of where the app should default into, but is configurable in most apps once launched)
 7. Snowflake Warehouse
 8. Snowflake Role